Variation in the PC syndrome

 IPCRR Growth Count see how the IPCRR has grown over the years.

-Location Chart see pdf of where PC patients are located (now in nearly 60 countries) or see map below.
+Location Chart see pdf of where patients in contact with PC are located (now in nearly 60 countries).